muradain/improved-potato/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+Person, HashTable

 Name each interface or class and briefly describe its function or purpose.
+We will have a Person class to store data about each induvidual player.
+We will also have a HashTable class or similiar data structure to store players in.
+The HashTable class will also handle user input and display information.

 ## Edit and Submit this file and any figures referenced by this document.